 The IRA Owners Survey interviews a random sample of U.S. households owning traditional IRAs, Roth IRAs, and employer-sponsored IRAs (SEP IRAs, SAR-SEP IRAs, and SIMPLE IRAs) to determine the demographic and financial characteristics of households owning IRAs.
-ICI reexamined its IRA Owners Survey this year, and the figures presented in this paper for the 2014 survey reflect a revised sampling and weighting methodology.
-In order to achieve a representative sample of U.S. households owning IRAs, the 2014 IRA Owners Survey is based on a dual frame sample of landline and cell phone numbers.
+ICI reexamined its IRA Owners Survey in 2014, and the figures presented in this paper for the 2015 survey reflect the revised sampling and weighting methodology that was adopted in 2014.
+In order to achieve a representative sample of U.S. households owning IRAs, the 2014 and 2015 IRA Owners Survey is based on a dual frame sample of landline and cell phone numbers.
 The combined sample includes about 69 percent of households reached on a landline and about 31 percent of households reached on a cell phone.
 In previous years, the IRA Owners Survey was based on a sample of landline phone numbers only.
 The change to a combined sample of cell and landline phone numbers improves the representativeness of the sample.

-Because the sample methodology for the IRA Owners Survey was changed to a dual frame RDD survey to include cell phones, it was necessary to adjust the weighting methodology for the survey.
+Because the sample methodology for the IRA Owners Survey was changed to a dual frame RDD survey to include cell phones starting in 2014, it was necessary to adjust the weighting methodology for the survey.
 In order to combine the landline and cell phone samples, an initial base weight was created to adjust for households that could have been in both the landline and cell phone sample frames.
 A second stage of weighting included the standard raking to control totals based on census region, householder age, household income, educational attainment, and household telephone status of U.S. households owning IRAs.